 - The New Jerusalem descends (without sanctuary)

 Each part establishes a hierarchy of images or symbols that can be understood as framed in a self-sufficient (or in some way creative) musical structure.
-Let’s call those parts “acts” if you like, and those thematic areas that are intertwined in these missionary and visionary .
+Let’s call those parts arcs and those thematic areas that are intertwined in these missionary and visionary .
 In order to define these acts more precisely, or to give them a more relevant meaning in the context of the book, I am going to call the predominant orientation cycles in each one of them.
-Thus, Part I will correspond to the Missionary Cycle , and Part II to the Visionary Cycle , without losing sight of the fact that both are inextricably linked in the narrative of the Book of Revelation.
+Thus, Part I will correspond to the Missionary Cycle , and Part II to the Visionary Cycle, without losing sight of the fact that both are inextricably linked in the narrative of the Book of Revelation in an almost sinusoid wavy pattern in each of the arcs.

 Part I: Missionary Cycle

 The first part of Apocalypsis Iesu goes from App.1 to App.11.
-These two chapters constitute a diptych in the form of a choral symphony.
+These two chapters, the opening and closing of the first arc, were composed as a diptych in the form of a choral symphony.

 Part II: Visionary Cycle